rhyslwells/Data-Archive/content/standardised/Support Vector Classifier.md

 ---
-aliases: []
+aliases:
+  - SVC
 category:
 date modified: 27-07-2025
-tags: []
+tags:
+  - classifier
 ---
 ## Overview

 **Support Vector Classifiers (SVCs)** are a fundamental component of [[Support Vector Machines|SVM]]s, designed to find the optimal hyperplane that separates data into distinct classes.
-The primary objective of an SVC is to maximize the margin between different classes, ensuring that the separation is as clear as possible.
+The primary objective of an SVC is to ==maximize the margin between different classes==, ensuring that the separation is as clear as possible.

 ## Key Concepts

 - **Hyperplane**: A decision boundary that separates different classes in the feature space.
 In a two-dimensional space, this is a line; in higher dimensions, it becomes a plane or hyperplane.
 - **Support Vectors**: The data points that are closest to the hyperplane.
 These points are critical as they define the position and orientation of the hyperplane.
 - **Margin**: The distance between the hyperplane and the nearest data point from either class.
-SVC aims to maximize this margin to improve classification robustness.
+SVC aims to maximize this margin to improve [[classification]] robustness.

 ## SVC vs. SVM